 SIX—Exo Protein Bars made with cricket flour.
 These were really good and definitely a unique entry in the crowded and still growing bar category.
 They like cricket flour because it’s 65% protein, compared to 23 for chicken and 12 for eggs.
 Check out more about this company and its products here.

 SEVEN—Bambooee® the un-paper towel.
 I couldn’t walk past this guy without taking his pix.
-Turns out Bambooee® is a “sumo” strong reuseable towel made from bamboo.
+Turns out Bambooee® is a “sumo” strong reusable towel made from bamboo.
 I was told it’s available at Whole Foods in rolls and individual towel packets.
-I asked the guy how it might be useful to brewers, and was told it’s lint free, reusable, won’t rip and cleans “grungy stuff” off stainless steel with only water.
+I asked the guy how it might be useful to brewers, and was told it’s lint-free, reusable, won’t rip and cleans “grungy stuff” off stainless steel with only water.
 It seemed to do that job when he demo’d it for me.
 If you want to try it, look at Whole Foods.
-Bambooee® is also doing a Costco road show in SoCal the next six months.
+Bambooee® is also doing a Costco roadshow in SoCal the next six months.

 EIGHT—Trends.
 This show is a barometer of what’s new and trending in the natural food category.
-Without a doubt there were more food bars on the show floor than any one other kind of food.
+Without a doubt, there were more food bars on the show floor than any other kind of food.
 And now they’re coming in new shapes, like Bounce® Natural Energy Balls.
-Gluten free products were probably second.
-Other hot trends were coconut ANYTHING, kale in any form, protein, sprouted grains, vegan and of course the illusive and FDA-undefined term “natural”.
+Gluten-free products were probably second.
+Other hot trends were coconut ANYTHING, kale in any form, protein, sprouted grains, vegan, and of course the elusive and FDA-undefined term “natural”.

 NINE—Music.
 Who doesn’t like a live band?
 This three-piece group (sorry, I missed their name) sounded great but was jamming to an almost empty courtyard at the end of the show.
 A few of us hung around to enjoy their sound and keep them company.